 Learning from past strategic restoration programs in the southern West Australian Wheatbelt

-This project assesses the effectiveness of revegetation and corridors, land management actions and the establishment of ecological linkages projects in the southern Wheatbelt on the region’s unique fauna.
+This project assessed the effectiveness of revegetation and corridors, land management actions and the establishment of ecological linkages projects in the southern Wheatbelt on the region’s unique fauna.

-It will focus on the Dongolocking Catchment that was the site of a major conservation project (1996-2005).
+It focused on the Dongolocking Catchment that was the site of a major conservation project (1996-2005).
 Here a focal species approach was used to inform broad scale revegetation activities that were designed to optimise wildlife habitat for a broad range of species.

-The project’s findings will form a scientific basis and will help improve principles and methods that implement revegetation corridors and landscape conservation and enhance the habitat values of fauna species.
+The project’s finding form a scientific basis and will help improve principles and methods that implement revegetation corridors and landscape conservation and enhance the habitat values of fauna species.